 Bellyache Bush, Black Physicnut, Cotton-leaf Physicnut

-Jatropha gossypiifolia var. gossypiifolia, Adenoropium gossypiifolium, Adenoropium jacquinii, Jatropha elegans, Jatropha jacquinii, Jatropha staphysagriifolia, Manihot gossypiifolia
+Adenoropium gossypiifolium, Jatropha gossypiifolia var. gossypiifolia, Manihot gossypiifolia

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

-The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
+The key to successfully growing Jatropha is to balance moisture and drainage properly.
 They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
-Many of the popular species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned, so they don't outgrow their space too soon.
+Many popular species make excellent small trees for a conservatory or sunny corner.
+Keep them well-pruned so they don't outgrow their space too soon.
 Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat it with the leave toxic option.
+Identify the infestation as early as possible and treat it with the leave toxic option.

 Jatropha can be propagated by seed or by stem cuttings.
-To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, and then put it into a small pot with seedling starter soil.
+To take stem cuttings, remove a small piece of stem, dip it in the rooting hormone, and then put it into a small pot with seedling starter soil.
 Place in a warm, bright place and wait for new growth to emerge.

 - Back to genus Jatropha